 Although EPOS Systems, as mentioned, are primarily software, an EPOS (Electronic point of sale) system will also include POS hardware which can come in many forms.
 You can easily add hardware such as touch screens (including iPads and Android tablets), cash drawers, printers, barcode scanners and card readers.

 The beauty of an EPOS System is that it allows you to build a system that meets the needs of your business and it can grow as you grow by simply adding more hardware and employees as needed.

 EPOS Systems allows retailers to efficiently manage the day to day running of their business, not only through processing transactions but accurately managing inventory providing real-time reports.

-As the world is becoming more digitally-driven so is the way we sell, EPOS systems allow small business owners to imrpove their business with advanced reporting and features, something a traditional cash point and till can’t do.
+As the world is becoming more digitally driven so is the way we sell, EPOS systems allow small business owners to improve their business with advanced reporting and features, something a traditional till system can’t do.

 “Up to 73% of data gets lost in analytics, simply because businesses are unable to recognise it’s value”